muhkuh-sys/taglist_editor/doc/readme.txt

 Tag list
 ========

-A tag list may contain an additional zero length indication after the end tag.
-This additional dword is preserved and written back when saving.
+The tag list ends with a zero tag, optionally followed by a zero length field.

 If the tag list is located at the end of the file, and the ulTagListSizeMax entry in the common header is set (>0), a new tag list loaded from a file is only